-The IS-IS routing protocol allows four routing metrics: default metric, delay metric, expense metric, and an error metric.
+The IS-IS routing protocol allows four routing metrics: a default metric, a delay metric, an expense metric, and an error metric.

 The current implementation of the OSI protocol uses the IS-IS default metric only.
 The default metric does not measure any defined property of the circuit.
 It is a dimensionless number that can be used by the network manager to affect the shortest path computation.
 All ISs in the routing domain must be capable of calculating routes based on the default metric.
 The other routing metrics are optional.
-Though they are not used by this implementation of the OSI protocol, they are described below for informational purposes only.
+Though they are not used by this implementation of the OSI protocol, they are described below for informational purposes only:

-- The delay metric measures the transit delay of the associated circuit. - The expense metric measures the monetary cost of utilizing the associated circuit. - The error metric measures the residual error probability of the associated circuit.
+• The delay metric measures the transit delay of the associated circuit.

+- The expense metric measures the monetary cost of utilizing the associated circuit. - The error metric measures the residual error probability of the associated circuit.

-Internal and External Routing
+7.5.8.4 Internal and External Routing